This post may contain affiliate links. Please read our disclosure policy.

 You can blend the drained and rinsed can of beans in a food processor if that's all you have, but a blender will make the smoothest black bean puree.
 That means the smoothest brownie texture.

 Since these brownies are so tender and have no real flour replacement, they're a bit more fragileโso I like to make them in an 8-inch square pan for that extra thickness.
-You can also use a 9-inch square pan, too, and just bake for less time.
 Be sure you're using a light-colored metal pan or your brownies may burn before they bake all the way through!

 No matter how long you bake your black bean brownies, they'll need to be cool, or your knife will drag through and pick up pieces of brownie along the way.
-For the cleanest slice, place the cooled pan of brownies in the freezer for 10 minutes before slicingโand clean your knife after each cut.
+For the cleanest slice, place the cooled pan of brownies in the refrigerator for 30 minutes or the freezer for 10 minutes before slicingโand clean your knife after each cut.

 Since the taste is rich chocolate, just like you'd expect, you really can serve them any way you would a classic gf brownie.
 Here are a few serving suggestions, but of course they're perfect on their own: